janbodnar/Python-Skolenie/exceptions.md

 ## Multiple exceptions

-Multiple exceptions can be handled by multiple `catch` arms.
+Multiple exceptions can be handled by multiple `except` arms.

 ```python
 class InvalidAgeError(Exception):